Toloka/docs/en/guide/concepts/accept.md

      -d '{"status":"ACCEPTED", "public_comment":"OK"}'
 ```

 Refer to the [Update response](https://toloka.ai/docs/api/api-reference/#patch-/assignments/-id-) section of the Toloka API documentation for more details about the request, its parameters, and possible responses.
-You will find examples of the requests in [Toloka-Kit](../../toloka-kit/index.md) and other code samples there.
+You will find examples of the requests for [Toloka-Kit](../../toloka-kit/index.md) and other code samples there.

 {% endnote %}